rusheen7/dailyDose/README.md

 - Historical events from today's date
 - Year and detailed descriptions
 - Uses Today in History API

-## Performance Optimizations ⚡

-- **SSR** for fast initial page loads
-- **Caching** with 24-hour revalidation
-- **Image optimization** with Next.js Image component
-- **Suspense boundaries** for better loading states
-- **Fallback data** for API failures

-## Styling & UI 🎨

-- **Responsive design** for all screen sizes
-- **Dark mode support** with Tailwind CSS
-- **Beautiful gradients** and modern UI
-- **Smooth animations** and transitions
-- **Accessible design** with proper contrast and focus states

-## Deployment 🚀

-### Vercel (Recommended)
-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
-4. Deploy automatically

-### Other Platforms
-The app can be deployed to any platform that supports Next.js:
-- Netlify
-- Railway
-- DigitalOcean App Platform
-- AWS Amplify

-## Contributing 🤝

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License 📄

-This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments 🙏

-- All the free APIs that make this project possible
-- Next.js team for the amazing framework
-- Tailwind CSS for the utility-first styling
-- The open-source community for inspiration

----

 **Daily Dose** - Your daily dose of amazing content! 🌟